MicrosoftDocs/well-architected/well-architected/resiliency/principles.md

 - Why a certain aspect is important
 - How an aspect is applicable to Reliability

-These critical design principles are used as lenses to assess the Reliability of an application deployed on Azure.
+You can use these critical design principles as lenses to assess the reliability of an application deployed on Azure.
 These lenses provide a framework for the application assessment questions.

 ## Design for business requirements